Denis Doulgeropoulos

 Ripple Effects

-Europe has more exposure to the Russia-Ukraine conflict than the United States, but in both economies, inflation had already climbed to levels that haven’t been seen for decades.15 In the coming months, the world’s key central banks will face the tricky task of raising interest rates enough to control inflation without causing a recession.
-There could also be longer-term repercussions, such as the reorganization of global supply chains and less integrated financial markets.
+Europe faces greater direct exposure to the conflict than the United States.
+Nevertheless, both regions had already experienced decades-high inflation levels before the war.
+Consequently, central banks now face the difficult task of raising interest rates enough to curb inflation without triggering a recession.
+Over the longer term, global supply chains may reorganize, and financial markets could become less integrated.